palfaiate/WP-Event-Manager/readme.txt

 * Fix: Issue where a JS error could occur when submitting a job.

 = 1.33.4 =
-* Note: WP Job Manager now requires a minimum PHP version of 5.6.20.
+* Note: WP Event Manager now requires a minimum PHP version of 5.6.20.
 * Fix: Javascript error in job-submission.js on custom job description fields.
 * Fix: Checking typeof undefined should be in quotes in job_submission.js.
 * Fix: Plugin activation issue that didn't set up roles correctly.